pew-org/pew/README.md

 `cd $(cat $VIRTUAL_ENV/.project)` for `cdproject`

-Just like in the inve idea, an invewrapper command that returns a string of commands to be sourced could be created, and by putting it in your .bashrc/.zshrc/config.fish these aliases/command creations could be automated.
+Just like in the inve idea, a pew command that returns a string of commands to be sourced could be created, and by putting it in your .bashrc/.zshrc/config.fish these aliases/command creations could be automated.

 ### due to argparse, not every argument order is supported ###